sendwithus/jobs/senior-engineer-infrastructure.md

 __What do we offer?__

-* Competitive salary + equity + benefits + vacation + parental leave.
+* Competitive salary + equity + benefits.
 * Be challenged and rewarded as you take a lead role in our engineering team.
 * Rapid professional growth.
-* Work with an amazing team of like minded professionals/nerds.
+* Work with an amazing team of like minded hackers/nerds.
-* Fun team culture - annual team retreat, group lunches, birthday fests.
 * Unique experiences working with our customer base to solve problems.
 * Collaborative approach to solving problems and creating new features.
+* Fun team culture - annual team retreat, group lunches, birthday fests.

 __Who are you?__

-* You have 4+ years of experience building distributed web applications.
+* You have 2+ years of experience building distributed web applications.
-* You ship code quickly; we deploy frequently.
+* You ship code quickly; we deploy daily.
-* You have experience with modern system technologies (Go, Heroku, Redis, Postgres, AWS, CoreOS, etc.)
+* You have experience with modern system technologies and databases (Go, Heroku, Redis, Postgres, AWS, CoreOS, etc.)
 * You can scale a production web app beyond a single server.
 * You're excited by large systems and scalable databases.
-* You're comfortable with HTML, CSS and Javascript.
 * You're a self-starter; if you see a problem, you'll find a way to fix it.
-* You focus on product first; you care about how your code affects users.
+* You focus on product first; you care about how infrastructure affects users.
 * You're passionate about startups and want to join a small company trying to take over the world.